-Tactical Exercises: Cadets participate in tactical exercises, where they solve complex problems and make decisions based on limited information.
+Tactical Exercises: Cadets participate in tactical exercises, solving complex problems and making decisions based on limited information.
 These exercises require cadets to analyze situations, weigh the pros and cons of different courses of action, and make decisions that best achieve the objectives.

 Debates and Discussions: Cadets are encouraged to engage in debates and discussions on various topics.
 This fosters an environment of intellectual curiosity and helps cadets develop their ability to think critically and argue their points persuasively.